Technical

 PWERMNear-term exit scenarios visibleProbability-weighted outcomesRare pre-revenue; later stage

-The cost approach values the company by reference to the capital that has been invested to build it and the assets it has accumulated: cash on hand, equipment, capitalized development costs, and identifiable intangible assets such as filed patents or proprietary technology.
-The premise is that, absent any external validation of value, a buyer would pay roughly what it would cost to recreate the company's asset base.
-For an idea-stage company with little more than incorporation documents and a prototype, this approach often produces a very low enterprise value — which in turn produces a very low common-stock fair market value, frequently in the range of $0.01 to $0.05 per share.
+The premise is that, absent external validation of value, a buyer would pay roughly what it would cost to recreate the asset base.
+For an idea-stage company with little more than incorporation documents and a prototype, this typically produces a very low common-stock FMV — often $0.01–$0.05 per share.

 The cost approach has a clear ceiling: it captures what has been spent, not what the company might become.
 As soon as a startup raises a priced round, the backsolve supersedes the cost approach, because the market has now spoken.
 For more on how the earliest-stage companies are valued, see our guide to 409A valuation for seed and pre-seed startups.